Aligning and building power with social justice movements to advance structural solutions

 For us, it’s not about winning one policy change or an election.
 It’s about making a steadfast commitment to using our resources and expertise to support people who are most impacted by injustice and inequity to ultimately transform the conditions and trajectory of our society.
 Aligning with and supporting social movements is a core strategy necessary for public health to achieve our dream of health equity.

 We want the field of public health to see itself as part of larger social and racial justice movements to achieve health for all.
 This requires building bridges across our worlds, so that public health’s voice, evidence, and resources can be more strategically aligned with social movements that are leading the change we need to advance health equity.
-We also need visionary leadership and practitioners in public health who are willing to take strategic risks to advance inside/outside strategies and be accountable to the communities they serve.
+We need to weave and strengthen a deeper, wider ecosystem together and leverage our various forms of collective power to navigate the politics, power dynamics, and complexities of our respective spheres of influence, via inside-outside strategy and other tactics.

 Authentic democracy — where all people can collectively shape the policies and systems that impact our lives — is essential to health equity.
 We believe our government has a critical role and responsibility to advance equity, particularly because of the long and ongoing legacy of harms that oppressive government policies have caused.
 We need to repair and transform government institutions so they are inclusive, transparent, responsive, and accountable to communities facing inequities.